Manchester Metropolitan University

 What you need to know

 Easy to get into?
-Varies: entry requirements range from 80 to 320 UCAS points depending on the course, but the average intake tariff is well over 300 now.
+Varies: UCAS tariff points required for full-time undergraduate honours degree range from 240 points to 360 points.
 MMU also takes mature students without traditional A-levels from access courses.

-Vital statistics: One of the largest universities in the UK, with around 34,000 students, of whom approximately 27,000 are undergraduates.
+Vital statistics: One of the largest universities in the UK, with around 33,000 students, of whom approximately 27,000 are undergraduates.
+12,000 are mature students, 3,500 are from abroad and there are more than 4,000 staff members.
 It has one of the largest business schools in the country.
 University is centred on the biggest educational complex in Western Europe, including the HQ of Manchester University.
 It is the largest public sector provider of accountancy training in the North West.

-Added value: A £350 million investment programme is now under way to develop the campus.
-Brilliant sports facilities.
+Added value: Brilliant sports facilities.
 Best outdoor facilities are at Crewe and Alsager.
 The MMU Cheshire Consortium was included in the official London 2012 Olympic and Paralympic Pre-Games Training Camp Guide as a multi-sport venue.
-The £350 million investment programme has provided new teaching and learning facilities as the university undergoes the largest physical change to its estate since its foundation and consolidates from seven to two campuses.
+A ten-year £350 million investment programme has provided new teaching and learning facilities as the university undergoes the largest physical change to its estate since its foundation.
+A new £139million Birley Campus (which forms part of the single Manchester Campus) will be home to the Faculty of Education and the Faculty of Health, Psychology and Social Care from September.
+It will provide teaching for over 6,000 students, and provide environmentally sustainable townhouses for accommodation.
+Other developments to come in September 2014 are a new £10m Students' Union, boasting a restaurant, advice centre, quiet spaces and a venue room.

 Cheap to live there?
 Quite.
-A room in a shared flat in Manchester cost students between £65 and £78 per week last year.
+A room in a shared flat in Manchester costs roughly between £75 and £82 per week.

 Transport links: Modern tram system.
 Big airport on the doorstep.
 Crewe and Alsager are close to rail and motorway links.

-Bursaries: First degree undergrads paying full fees with a household income of up to £25,000 receive £3,000 in first year and £1,000 in second year.
-An Academic Achievement Bursary of £1,500 spread-out over three years is available for new students paying full fees who attain AAB or ABB at A-level or equivalent.
+Bursaries: Generous.
+UK undergrads paying full fees with a household income of £25,000 a year or less will receive £3,000 in their first year, going down to £1,000 and £500 and the following years.
+They also offer a non-income assessed Academic Achievement Bursary of £1,500 spread-out over three years for new students paying full fees who attain AAB or ABB at A-level or equivalent.

 The fun stuff